 Words to Action – Campus Curriculum

 Today, as traditional anti-Semitism continues, many college students also face another form of anti-Semitism, that which is fueled by anti-Israel sentiment.
 On many college campuses, bias against the State of Israel has become increasingly common.
 High profile academics, charismatic speakers, and influential student leaders have presented the Israeli-Palestinian situation in a one-sided manner, blaming the conflict solely on Israel and largely ignoring Palestinian terrorism and violence.
 While the State of Israel is subject to critique just like any other government in the world, the criticisms against Israel often take a much harsher tone.
 Sometimes, this blatantly anti-Israel rhetoric even crosses the line into anti-Semitism.
+The Words to Action – Campus program is an opportunity for high school and college students to discuss these issues and develop strategies to address them using ADL’s wide range of resources and case studies.

 - High school students attending Jewish Day Schools